feramosfer/docs/pages/cloud/public-cloud/put_an_instance_in_rescue_mode/guide.en-gb.md

 ### Deactivate rescue mode

 Once you have completed your tasks, you can deactivate rescue mode by rebooting your instance normally.
-To do this, click on the dropdown arrow on your instance, and select `Exit rescue mode`{.action}.
+To do this, select on your instance menu, the option `Exit rescue mode`{.action}.

 ![control panel](images/rescue-mode-06-2.png){.thumbnail}